mcmullarkey/initial-zelus/README.md

 Initiating a small number of retries allows us to have some fault tolerance while not infinitely looping in case of consistent data validation failure.
 We also use AWS Batch along with the future and furrr packages in R to make sure this process can happen in parallel for different games at the same time to reduce runtime.
-However, if we the 8 core, large memory compute can't be used for the feature validation + engineering section of model training we will have to use alternate resources that could bottleneck the process (e.g., Dockerized plumber API deployed on Fargate, ideally multiple cores so we can scale up and down API instances with Valve) Using AWS Batch also helps us reduce costs by giving us the ability to provision larger compute and memory resources on the spot rather than leaving, for example, large EC2 instances running.
+However, if I can't assume the 8 core, large memory compute can be used for the feature validation + engineering section I would have to change the architecture.
+Some lower compute, alternate resources  could bottleneck the process but may still work (e.g., Dockerized plumber API deployed on Fargate, ideally multiple cores so we can scale up and down API instances with Valve)
+Using AWS Batch also helps us reduce costs by giving us the ability to provision larger compute and memory resources on the spot rather than leaving, for example, large EC2 instances running.